"The last thing a fish would ever notice would be the water." Ralph Linton

 Meet the Faculty

 Argentine-born anthropologist Terry Hoops (Ph.D.
 Michigan State University), Department Chair, leads courses which teach students to ask questions and unpack tangles of cultural, historical, and material complexity, with a focus on Latin America, urban centers, food, and the politics of water.

-Students who study sociology and anthropology earn well rounded degrees in which they hone their abilities in reading, writing, and thinking on a daily basis.
+A sociology major and students who earn their anthropology degree at Austin College will become ultra-refined in areas of reading, writing, and developing thoughts on societies & humanity as a whole.
 They also learn to navigate human difference and social distance with grace and humility and to critically analyze issues of complexity and supreme relevance to the world around them.
 Learning to see the social fabric of everyday life can be an empowering part of your education.